Cap-go/website/content/blog/how-version-work-in-capgo.md

 ## App store update

-When you publish your app on the App Store, what happen is simple.
+When you publish your Capacitor JS app on the App Store, what happen is simple.

 Your user will get the new version from the store and remove all local update in their app by default.